 A deacon's sacramental ministry will center, above all, on the Eucharist, but includes other sacraments as well.
 The deacon's role in the Eucharist, in addition to proclaiming the Gospel and articulating the Church's needs in the general intercessions, is to prepare the gifts and offer Communion (Cup) at the Lord's Table.
 Moreover, the deacon may solemnly baptize children, witness marriages in the name of the church, bring Viaticum to the dying, and preside over wakes, funerals, and burial services.
 He may also preside over liturgies of the Word, the Liturgy of the Hours and exposition and benediction of the Blessed Sacrament.
 He may lead non-sacramental reconciliation services, conduct prayer services for the sick and dying, and administer certain of the Church's sacramentals.
-Areas of consideration and monthly hours may include:
+Areas of consideration~

-Marriage Rites Assist at Sunday Mass
+Marriage Rites Liturgy of the Hours

 Wakes, Funerals, Committals Communion Services

-Baptism Prayer Services
+Baptism Assist at Sunday Eucharist

-Adoration, Exposition, Benediction Other
+Adoration, Exposition, Benediction Prayer Services

-Liturgy of the Hours Other
+Other Other

+Sacramental Stole Fees

-Sacramental Stole Fees: In the event the deacon officiates at Baptisms, Weddings, Wakes, Funeral Liturgies, or Interments, and a stole fee is offered, the deacon should be allowed to accept this fee, even if they are employed by the parish in some capacity.
+In the event the deacon officiates at Baptisms, Weddings, Wakes, Funeral Liturgies, or Interments, and a stole fee is offered, the deacon should be allowed to accept this fee, even if they are employed by the parish in some capacity.